trenthuber/cbs/README.md

 #define LDFLAGS "-lm", "-Llib/"
 ```

+If you ever want to convert a comma separated list of strings to an array of C strings, the simple `CARRAY` macro does so.

-These will be automatically used in all compilations and linkages performed by the build file they're defined in.
+The `CFLAGS` and `LDFLAGS` macros will automatically be used in all compilations and linkages performed by the build file they're defined in.

 ### Compiling: `cc()`